MahdiAll99/MEDomicsLab-website/content/_index.md

           feature_icon: check
           features:
             - "Comprehensive tutorials to help you get started"
+            - "Individual module tutorials for focused, step-by-step learning"
+            - "In-depth videos covering the full [**testing phase**](https://medomics-udes.gitbook.io/medomicslab-docs/medomicslab-docs-v0/test-with-mimic) of all modules"
             - "Guidance on tailoring the application to your specific needs"
-            - "In-depth videos covering the full testing phase of all modules"
-            - "Individual module tutorials for focused, step-by-step learning"
           # Upload image to `assets/media/` and reference the filename here
           image: Youtube.png
           button: